Lee Alexander McQueen

 Behind every successful man, there are many unsuccessful years.

-The story of Lee McQueen, who would later be known as Alexander McQueen, is not much different from the stories of other famous designers.
+Today, Smcfashion will tell you the story of Lee McQueen, who would later be known as Alexander McQueen, is not much different from the stories of other famous designers.
 Lee was born in 1969 in Lewisham, London.
 Being the youngest child in a working class family, he could hardly expect to achieve any distinctive success.

 Lee's parents considered sewing as an improper interest for a boy.
 They could not assume that their plump reserved child would someday become one of the most influential designers in fashion industry.